-Most Canadian markets are expected to adopt a lottery-style model at first to their newly updated sports betting industry.
+Other Canadian markets (e.g., British Columbia and Alberta) are expected to adopt a lottery-style model at first in their newly updated sports betting industry.
 Lotteries have underwhelmed in the US markets they have control over (Oregon and Washington DC specifically), but hopes are that the Canadian market can reinvent the effectiveness of Lotteries getting involved in the wagering scene.
 Proline Plus is Canada’s first foray down this path, operating through the Ontario Lottery.

 It remains to be seen if there will be room for the Lottery-based providers and their quirks, considering dominant US brands like DraftKings, FanDuel, Penn National (which acquired high-profile Canadian-based theScore Bet ahead of Canada’s single-game legislation), PointsBet (which has signaled their intention in joining the Canadian market), BetMGM (which has Canadian icon Wayne Gretzky as a brand ambassador), and Caesars Sportsbook are coming to Canada… eventually.

 On the upside, Proline Plus currently boasts the largest set of wagering options available for Ontario sports bettors, a great customer service team, a respectable set of deposit and withdrawal options, and a safe and secure site for their Ontario clientele.

 On the downside, the biggest issue that we found with Proline Plus is the inferior odds they make available to bettors in the province.
 That said, we have certainly seen our share of state Lottery-backed sportsbooks in the North American market being plagued by uncompetitive and often downright poor odds.

 The company’s promotions and bonuses are lacking but will hopefully pick up as they mature in the space.
 Proline Plus could also up their visual game and make their site as a whole lot more appealing to its customers.